COSC-499-W2025/capstone-project-team-2/docs/logs/personal_logs/Immanuel_Wiessler_Personal.md

 The second task was adding multi-format rendering support to both the Resume and Portfolio APIs ([PR #415](https://github.com/COSC-499-W2025/capstone-project-team-2/pull/415)).
 Previously, the APIs only supported PDF output.
 This PR extended the render endpoints with a `{format}` path parameter to support PDF, HTML, and Markdown output.
 New export endpoints were also introduced, allowing users to save rendered files to either a default project directory or a custom location.
 Shared helper functions were added to reduce code duplication across the two APIs, and a missing import in the Portfolio Generator was fixed along the way.
 Test coverage for this PR was comprehensive — 37 tests and 6 subtests covering all three formats, export paths, and error scenarios.

-Beyond coding, this week also involved reviewing 4 PRs across the team, covering error handling improvements, snapshot-aware incremental uploads, and API documentation additions.
+Beyond coding, this week also involved reviewing 4 PRs across the team, covering error handling improvements for the save_config and load methods, snapshot-aware incremental uploads, and API documentation and endpoint test coverage.

+Both of my PRs this week also went through change request cycles.
+PR #415 received requests from two reviewers — Puneet-Maan flagged a 404 issue with the `.json` suffix on project names, and mahigangal requested legacy compatibility routes be added for older clients.
+PR #419 had a field naming mismatch (`version_count` vs `total_versions`) caught by mahigangal.
+Addressing these change requests reinforced the value of thorough code review in catching edge cases that aren't always obvious during development.

 Overall, this bonus week made meaningful progress in advancing the API layer toward frontend integration readiness.

 ---